 I'd put more weight on the decennial Census numbers - and given changing demographics, the homeownership rate is probably close to a bottom.

-The HVS homeowner vacancy increased to 1.9% in Q3.
+The HVS homeowner vacancy was unchanged at 1.8% in Q2.

 Once again - this probably shows the general trend, but I wouldn't rely on the absolute numbers.

-I think the Reis quarterly survey (large apartment owners only in selected cities) is a much better measure of the rental vacancy rate, but this does suggest the rental vacancy rate might have bottomed.
+I think the Reis quarterly survey (large apartment owners only in selected cities) is a much better measure of the rental vacancy rate - and the Reis survey is showing rental vacancy rates have started to increase slightly.